rafaelmarques7/MyTreeOfLife/README.md

 - Create filtering, by node and relationship types
 - Display different colors for different node and relationship types

+## Bugs

+## Feature requests

+- Graph and edge colors
+- Toggle visibility of nodes and edges based on type
+- CICD

 ## useful links:

 ```